shondle/EgoHands_Dataset/README.md

 # EgoHands_Dataset

-Query 48 videos containing complex first-person interactions from the EgoHands Dataset using filters (location, activity, viewer, partner), and create a PyTorch Database object of respective images and binary hand segmentation labels. **Built entirely with Python!**
+Query 48 videos containing complex first-person interactions from the EgoHands Dataset using filters (location, activity, viewer, partner), and create a PyTorch Database object of respective images and binary hand segmentation labels.
+In addition, train and test the model from custom queried datasets. **Built entirely with Python!**

 <table>
 <tr>